Testing.drupal.org

 PIFT sends patches to PIFR and receives the results back for posting in the issue queues.

-General development ideas are usually blogged about before implementing large features.
+General development ideas are usually announced and discussed onthe PIFT maintainer's blog before large features are implemented.

 PIFR / PIFT 2.0

-During the last several months boombatower and others have put a substantial amount of work into improving the Automated Testing System.
+As of early 2009, boombatower and others had substantially improved improving the Automated Testing System.
 A brief overview of some of the requirements for these improvements can be found in the PIFR and PIFT issue queues.

 For additional reference, the original project thoughts can be found at the following links: